xyphro/UsbGpib/README.md

 The REV 2 housing is a lot smaller, but requires 2 screws.
 The housing is quite important to be able to connect and disconnect the board without breaking anything.
 It is key for mechanical stability of the adapter.
 When operating the device without housing, take very well care when plugging in and out the board in case the GPIB connector has a very tight fit.

+Information on how to build it can be found in the HW/REV 2 folder: [REV 2](HW/REV2/README.md).
+Note, that also the programming/build instructions moved to this location.

 # Software